iq-coryp/documentation-testing/pages/guides/ea-guide.md

 #### Creating a Product in Product Library

-Adding a new product to Endless Aisle involves creating a Master Product and any Variations and/or Revisions.
+Adding a new product to Endless Aisle involves creating a Product Structure consisting of a Master Product and any Variations and/or Revisions.

 {{tip}}
 To learn more about Master Products, Variations and Revisions see <a href="/concepts/product-structure/">Product Structure</a>
+{{end}}
+{{note}}
+The values used in this section will be different for each <a href="/api/environments/">Environment</a>
 {{end}}

 To create a product we need to...